-Parents are responsible to attend mandatory Parent Meetings.
+Parents are responsible for attending mandatory Parent Meetings.
 Attendance at these meetings is important to your continued participation.
+Please refer to Infraction Policy.
 These meetings are an important gathering of all parents, staff and faculty members.
 Corporate business and general information make for an informative evening.
 Breakout groups will meet for specific grade levels.
 Committees also meet at the meetings.
 Prior notification of intent to miss a Parent Meeting is needed.
 The primary home teacher should attend.
 Parents are responsible to obtain missed information.
-Repeated non-attendance at Parent Community Meetings will be addressed by the Principal and could jeopardize future enrollment.
+Repeated non-attendance at Parent Community Meetings will be addressed by the Head of School and could jeopardize future enrollment.
 There are three meetings a school year.
 Flex families must attend two parent meetings a year but are welcome at all three.

-Parent Orientation & Video Training
+Parent Orientation and Training